-Petroleum and all of its by-products really have no place in body, skin care or hygiene goods that we must use every day.
+Petroleum and all of its by-products really have no place in body, skincare or hygiene goods that we must use every day.
 There are just too many potential contaminants in the process by which they are made.
-They are listed as a probable carcinogen by the EU (European Union).
+They are listed as a probable carcinogen by the EU.

-That is why our products are all petroleum free – our lotions, soaps, cosmetics, hair care products (a deep conditioner and natural shine enhancing shampoo) and lip balms all are totally free of petroleum and any petrochemicals that result from the process of manufacturing and mixing petroleums.
+That is why our products are all petroleum free – our lotions, soaps, cosmetics, hair care (last two are soon to come) and lip balms all are totally free of petroleum.

-If you picked up a number of the body, body and skincare products on supermarket shelves, you would see a plethora of ingredients that are derivatives of petroleum.
+Yet if you picked up a number of the body and skincare products on supermarket shelves, you would see a plethora of ingredients that are derivatives of petroleum.
 You may not even recognize most of them as such.
 Many of these derivatives are linked to endocrine disruption and organ toxicity.

 The reason petroleum by-products are used in so many lotions, creams, hair products and other things we put on our body is that they are super cheap humectants.
-Let’s list some of these petroleum-based ingredients so that you know what you’re getting when reading your product labels.
+Let’s list some of these petroleum-based ingredients so that you know what you’re getting.

 2.)
 Propylene glycol.
 This is commonly used as a humectant in deodorants, lotions, toothpaste, cleansers, soaps, and more.
 We explicitly left this ingredient out of our natural deodorant, natural body soap and natural acne soap for a reason.
 This ingredient is unfortunately pervasive in just about everything we buy today – including many processed foods like ice cream and sauces.